 Push notifications play no less than a vital role in contributing to the success of an app and keeping users.
 Sometimes, for some reason users may forget about your installed app, in those cases, having a reminder notification is a way to pull the user back to open the application, the reasonable notification will help users use the application more often, increase more frequent usage, sometimes stimulate users to purchase in-app, increase engagement,…

 But if used incorrectly, you can easily make users hate an application.
-Notifications are like a double-edged sword, using them properly can make users love your application more, asserting the user’s position in the head, but applying inappropriately, this is almost the fastest way that makes users delete your app from their device.
+Notifications are like a double-edged sword, using them properly can make users love your application more, asserting the user’s position in the head, but applying inappropriately, is almost the fastest way that makes users delete your app from their device.

 Consider sending regular notifications, these repeated and useless notifications can also annoy users and do harm to their experience with your app.
 Sending too many notifications can gradually cause users to ignore your application, not care, and ignore the messages you convey.
 That is why you need to develop a system to balance message delivery so that users can receive it in the most comfortable way.

-Unfortunately, currently, there is no shared recipe for how many push notifications a day is appropriate.
+Unfortunately, currently, there is no shared recipe for how many notifications a day is appropriate.
 It also heavily depends on the type of application and the group of users.
-For example, with social networking applications or certain types of games, it may be necessary to send regular notifications because users who interact regularly will need to receive notifications to remind them, keep them updated on what is going on. even without accessing the app or game.
+For example, with social networking applications or certain types of games, it may be necessary to send regular notifications because users who interact regularly will need to receive notifications to remind them and keep them updated on what is going on. even without accessing the app or game.
 Whereas sales or news apps should not send out notifications on a regular basis.

 If the messages you send are getting a lukewarm response from the user, it may mean that you are not sending the correct push notifications to your users.
 On the contrary, try a push notification like ‘There is an event, the gift in the application waiting for you to receive’.

-Each push notifications cost you nothing and has different values for each different user.
-Why do users have to receive push notifications like “Does your pet miss you?”
-Meanwhile, they are interested in issues of “pets need to be fed”.
+Each push notification costs you nothing and has different values for each different user.
+Why do users have to receive push notifications like Does your pet miss you?
+Meanwhile, they are interested in issues of pets need to be fed.

 What do you want your users to do using your app?
 Purchase?
-Play, use the app for as long as possible?
+Play, and use the app for as long as possible.
 Or invite your friends to use the app more?
-Clearly defining the goal of each campaign and how to convey the message to the user must be clear, concise, easy to understand.
+Clearly defining the goal of each campaign and how to convey the message to the user must be clear, concise, and easy to understand.
 You can use funny, witty words, but make sure it doesn’t confuse the user in knowing what they need to do.

 Send push notifications based on the user’s location to enhance their experience and increase their value.
-Appropriate push notifications, such as personalized content, can help you increase engagement, retention, and conversions.
+Appropriate notifications, such as personalized content, can help you increase engagement, retention, and conversions.
 Make sure you keep in mind the user’s device when submitting this information.